TerenceLiu98/QGA-SVM-Forex/HOWTO.md

 1. The server will employ two sockets, REP/PUSH
-2. Each Client will employ two sockets, REQ/PULL
+2. Each Client will employ two sockets, REQ/PULL *Acturally, we use PULL/PUSH on Server and PUSH/PULL on Client*

 # Machine Environment
 - win10 Version 2004